dsolesvik/library/docs/foundations/radiotelephony/general.md

     **Controller**: "QATARI 1018, TIME 0611" OR "QATARI 1018, TIME 0716 AND A HALF"

 ## 2.6 Standard words and phrases
+1. **Use of Standard Words and Phrases**
-The following words and phrases must be used in radiotelephony communications as appropriate and when used have the meaning given below
+   Specific words and phrases must be used in radiotelephony communications as appropriate.
+When used, they carry the meanings assigned to them.

+2. **Avoiding the Phrase “GO AHEAD”**
-The phrase “GO AHEAD” should be avoided, in its place the use of the calling aeronautical stations call sign followed by the answering aeronautical stations call sign shall be considered the invitation to proceed with transmission by the station calling.
+   - The phrase “GO AHEAD” should be avoided.
+   - Instead, the calling aeronautical station’s callsign followed by the answering aeronautical station’s callsign should be used as an invitation to proceed with the transmission.

 | Word/Phrase              | Meaning                                                                                                                                                                                                                                                     |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|